osklunds/Crypto/README.md

 # Crypto

 Textbook implementations of cryptographic algorithms in Haskell.
-I have implemented textbook RSA, Shamir's Secret Sharing Scheme and SHA256.
+So far I have implemented:

+- Textbook RSA
+- Shamir Secret Sharing
+- SHA256

+In this project I strive to follow these design principles:

+- Elegance
+- DRY
+- KISS
+- Narrow interfaces

 ## How to run